Pollak-Projects/SZF1_13_Frontend_CourseController/note.md

 ## ViewPage

 - Members: Huszár Imre, Héja Gábor
-- I Don't know the details since the commint messages are the followings: "Idk what is this",  "Új funkció", etc..
+- I Don't know the details since the commint messages are the followings: "Idk what is this",  "Új funkció", "Add files via upload" etc..

 ## ListingPage